FeanorTheElf/he-ring/examples/bfv_impl_v2/Readme.md

 ## Homomorphic multiplication

-As before, homomorphic multiplication is the most interesting operation.
+As in [`crate::examples::bfv_impl_v1`], homomorphic multiplication is the most interesting operation.
 The first question is, which ring do we use to evaluate `c0 * c0'` etc. without wrapping around `q`?
 Previously, we worked without any modulus in `Z[X]/(Phi_n(X))`, which certainly works, but means we cannot use the double-RNS representation.
 Instead, it makes sense to choose a larger modulus - say `qq'` - and perform the multiplication in `R_(qq')`.